rahulpudurkar/Hospital-Management-System/README.md

 Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the License file for details.

 ## Contact

 For questions or suggestions, feel free to contact me: